onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-18525 The xNF provider **MUST** provide a JSON file for each supported action for the xNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
-The fields and their description are defined in Appendix A.
+The fields and their description are defined in Tables A1 and A2 in the Appendix.

  Note: Chef support in ONAP is not currently available and planned for 4Q 2017.